dodongindong/self-hosted-ai-starter-kit/README.md

   pro, the community and our team are ready to support with any challenges.
 - **Propose Ideas**: Have an idea for a feature or improvement?
 Let us know!
   We’re always eager to hear what you’d like to see next.

+When FORGETTING ABOUT PASSWORD
+RESET AND/OR CHANGE PASS IN DOCKER

+docker exec -u node -it <n8n-node-name> n8n user-management:reset

+SET THIS TO FALSE N8N_ENFORCE_SETTINGS_FILE_PERMISSIONS=false